4nirudh71/4nirudh71/README.md

 	<img src="https://img.freepik.com/premium-photo/programmer-generative-ai_860599-3057.jpg?w=740" width="400" height="400">
 </div>

-# I am Anirudh
+# My name is Anirudh
-## I am a 4th year BTech student pursuing ECE and have a flair for coding
+## I'm a 4th year BTech student pursuing ECE and have a flair for coding

 - I am well versed with Python and often try my hand for coding in it.
 I am also conversant with C++. <br>
 - I know HTML, CSS and JavaScript as well and strive to upskill my frontend development using these languages.<br>